 I spend more than 100 nights a year in hotels, so I’m always seeking new ways to save.

-My Favorite Hotel Hacks That Save Me Money
+My Favorite Hacks That Save Money on Hotels

 1. Book rooms directly with the hotel.